We have several articles in this series about ASCAT. Search the blog on ASCAT to find them.

 You can do this with any email access from your boat, or from home.
 We need to keep track of download fees when underway, which could be tied to file size or air time, depending on your system, SSB or sat phone.

-You can do this with any of the scatterometer data fields that are available at the site listed, but for offshore use you need to plan this ahead on some level so you know the file names that will cover your route.
+You can do this with any of the scatterometer data fields that are available at the site listed (ASCAT A or B and WindSAT), but for offshore use you need to plan this ahead on some level so you know the file names that will cover your route.